 Specializations: Computer-mediated communication, interpersonal communication

-Outside of research, Elizabeth is passionate about teaching.
-She attempts to create and maintain meaningful connections with her students through specifically constructing her course curriculum to meet their current and future needs, demonstrating relationships between course content and their lives, and focusing on her students’ wellbeing.
-Therefore, she seeks to create a co-existence and co-learning experience in a relationally rich, dynamic space of connection.
+In the classroom, I attempt to create and maintain meaningful connections with my students through specifically constructing my course curriculum to meet their current and future needs, demonstrating relationships between course content and their lives, and focusing on my students’ wellbeing.
+Therefore, my students and I co-exist and co-learn in a relationally rich, dynamic space of connection.

 Follow Elizabeth on Twitter: @E_M_Jenkins